 - Craft Metal

 - Platinum 6 Machine

 - Notched Mini Envelope Etched Dies

 - Simply Said Etched Alphabet Etched Dies

 How to Make Your Own Advent Calendar:

 Following the directions in the photo above (top left to bottom right), all you have to do is cut the craft metal with the Notched Mini Envelope Etched Dies, and then use the white cardstock and the rectangle from the etched die kit to cut the white paper inserts.

-Once the envelope is cut, use glue or double sided tape to glue the craft metal together.
+Once the envelope is cut, use Power Tac glue to glue the craft metal together.
 Then you can use the same glue or tape to attach your envelopes to your chalkboard or wooden background.